Twalord/PykeBot/README.md

 [![Build Status](https://travis-ci.com/Twalord/PykeBot.svg?branch=master)](https://travis-ci.com/Twalord/PykeBot)
 [![codecov](https://codecov.io/gh/Twalord/PykeBot/branch/master/graph/badge.svg)](https://codecov.io/gh/Twalord/PykeBot)

-PykeBot is a Discord that collects League of Legends summoner names for the participants of tournaments.
+PykeBot is a Discord bot that collects League of Legends summoner names for the participants of tournaments.
 Given a link the bot will find all players in the tournament and build op.gg multilinks for them.
 Furthermore, the bot can go on op.gg and add soloQ rankings to each team and player.